-Now it is finally complete and ready, my guidebook Hiking in Finland!
+Guidebook Hiking in Finland was published in June 2019!
 The whole name is Hiking in Finland – Day Trips and Backpacking Expeditions.

 There are 304 pages in the book (even if some bookshops may claim there are 250 pages; that was the plan…), and you’ll find in it everything you need to know about hiking in Finland.
 There are three major parts in the book:

 - Including different seasons, the needed skills, clothing and equipment in summer, autumn, winter conditions, Finnish map and coordinate systems, Everyman’s Rights, code for behaving in a wilderness hut, hiking with children and so on.

 - Describing Finnish nature: vast forests, thousands of lakes, arctic fells and so on; the visible traces the last Ice Age left; and what kind of interesting human history from centuries or millennia past you can see along the trails.

 III The very best hiking destinations in Finland

 - There are great destinations both for you who want to book an accommodation and do wonderful day trips to different trails each day, and for you who want to hoist a backpack and head for a week-long backpacking expedition.

 - There are over 120 trails described in the book, and also a GPX track of each described trail is provided, here.
 (You need a password to get to this GPX Tracks page.
 The password is given in the book, on page 128.)